sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

       --cert admin.crt
       --cacert ca.crt

-## another option is to start a proxy client
+another option is to start a proxy client:
 - kubectl proxy uses cred and certs from your kubeconfig file to access the cluster - port 8002 kubectl proxy

-## after the service has started
-curl http://locahost:8001 -k
+after the service has started: curl http://locahost:8001 -k

 kube proxy is not equal to kubectl proxy